-After preparing a complete draft of the Comprehensive Plan Update, the Project Team held a formal public hearing to present the plan and obtain feedback on XX/XX/XXXX.
-This event provided valuable information to the Project Team which was then incorporated into the Plan.
+A public hearing of the final draft of the Comprehensive Plan Update was held on XX/XX/XXXX.
+This event provided valuable information to the Project Team, the CIC, and the Town Board.
 The Team then prepared another draft to present to the Town Board for their review.
 The Town Board held a public hearing on the draft plan on XX/XX/XXXX.
 Again, the Project Team revised the plan from comments received and prepared a final draft for the Town Board which was adopted on XX/XX/XXXX.
 The notes from these meetings are included in Appendix D.